How-To Guides | 51 views |

 Answer from Construction Brain

-If you're having issues with a contractor in Ottawa, you can file a complaint with Consumer Protection Ontario through their online portal at ontario.ca/consumers or by calling 1-800-889-9768.
+If you have issues with a contractor in Ottawa, you can file a complaint with Consumer Protection Ontario through their online portal at ontario.ca/page/filing-consumer-complaint or by calling 1-800-889-9768.

 What Consumer Protection Ontario Can Do